HackerShackOfficial/hackershack-livestream-chatbot/README.md

 TWITCH_BOT_KEY
 ```

-You can find these values in the Twitch/Youtube chatbot documentation
+You can find these values in the Twitch/Youtube chatbot documentation.

-Run the following commands in the project root
+Run the following commands in the project root:

 ```sh
 npm install